How we use Social Media

 - don't impersonate someone else

-In the six-week run up to an election - local, national, general or European - councils have to very careful not to do or say anything that could seen in any way to support any political party or candidate.
+In the six-week run up to an election - local, national, general or European - councils have to very careful not to do or say anything that could be seen to support any political party or candidate in any way.
 We will continue to publish important service announcements using social media but may have to remove responses if they are overtly party political.

 Your social media accounts